newrelic/go-agent/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for submitting a Pull Request.
+When your code is ready to review, please assign @newrelic/go-reviewers as a reviewer of your pull request.

 This code is leveraged to monitor critical services.
 Please consider the following:
 * Tests are required.